 Banks’ compliance with the Deceased Estates obligations and implementation of recommendations from the independent reviews of the BCCC and Code are also priority areas.

-We would again like to hear about any new and emerging issues, particularly those that may cause harm to bank customers, including individual and small business customers.
-We would also like to understand from your perspective if any of the themes identified in the previous consultation are still relevant.
+In December 2022, we commenced a survey to collect information on new and emerging issues, particularly on those that may cause harm to bank customers, including individual and small business customers.

 Our monitoring program